Citrix, Microsoft, VMware Tech News & Support Resources

 Citrix Ready Podcasts

-SkySync / Citrix Ready – Integrating On-Premises Storage with ShareFile Podcast – Episode 267
+Skycure / Citrix Ready – Mobile Security: Predict, Detect and Prevent Physical, Malware, Network and Vulnerabilities Podcast – Episode 269

-Listen to “SkySync / Citrix Ready – Integrating On-Premises Storage with ShareFile Podcast – Episode 267” on Spreaker.
-In episode 267, Douglas Brown interviews Steve Woodward, CTO of SkySync and Anil Kumar, Technical Marketing Lead for Citrix Ready.
-Together we discusses the SkySync middleware technology that tightly integrates your on-premises storage with ShareFile.
-Steve, Anil, […]
+Listen to “Skycure / Citrix Ready – Mobile Security: Predict, Detect and Prevent Physical, Malware, Network and Vulnerabilities Podcast – Episode 269” on Spreaker.
+In episode 269, Douglas Brown interviews Varun Kohli, Vice President of Marketing at Skycure and Shashidhar Reddy, Technical Marketing Lead for Citrix Ready.
+Together we discusses the Skycure mobile security solution […]

 Latest Videos